bfox9900/ASMFORTH/ASMFORTH Overview.md

         = WHILE
             TOS 1-        \ point to previous character REPEAT,
-        NOS TOS -         \ subtract to compute new length TOS 1+            \ correct by 1
+        NOS^ TOS -         \ subtract to compute new length TOS 1+            \ correct by 1
     ;CODE